NCERT Solutions Class 11 English The Third and Final Continent – Free PDF Download

 The bond of affection between Mrs Croft and the narrator evolves when he prepares soup for dinner for the old lady and takes good care of her.
 The bond is also clearly visible when he introduces his wife, Mala, for the first time to the old woman, and she appreciates him for being a responsible man.

 1. Living abroad is challenging in many ways.

 A few things which one should consider while shifting abroad to settle are –

 2. Violence could harm an individual both at psychological and physical levels.
 Most recent cases of Indian students being beaten up, bullied or killed in a few countries could be taken into consideration while discussing violence.
-The difference in the ethnicity hits the people of other nations.
-There are very few hospitable nations like India who believe in accepting their guests as God as per the Sanskrit slogan – “Athithi Devo Bhava.”
+The difference in ethnicity hits the people of other nations.
+There are very few hospitable nations like India that believe in accepting their guests as God as per the Sanskrit slogan – “Athithi Devo Bhava.”

-3. Stability is very necessary in a human life.
+3. Stability is very necessary in human life.
 A few people live on very uncertain grounds.
 Various issues like recession could strike the economy anytime.
 Other sources of income are not found or provided to people who immigrate from other countries.

 5. The system of law and order varies from one country to another.
 It is difficult for people to cope with differences.
 Hence, even when someone is caught with an issue, people will be unable to find a solution.

 2. The Indian family system offers more security to the aged than what is found in the West.